4th (Volunteer) Battalion, Worcestershire and Sherwood Foresters: Disbandment

 Following the Dissolution of the Soviet Union and subsequent end to the Cold War, a sweeping armed forces reorganisation took place known as the Options for Change.
-One of the major changes to the army was the reduction or disbandment/conversion of the many of the TA battalions which had been formed during the 1980s.
-As a result, it was decided 4 WFR was to be disbanded and its sub-units distributed to other TA units.
+One of the major changes to the army was the reduction or disbandment/conversion of many of the TA battalions that had been formed during the 1980s.
+As a result, it was decided that 4 WFR was to be disbanded and its sub-units distributed to other TA units.
 After these changes, the following occurred to the battalion (by company);